Administrative Account Management

 The UFIT Identity & Access Management (IAM) team oversees the provisioning of administrative (ADM) accounts, ensuring they are created and maintained in alignment with access requirements and operational needs.
 Every ADM account is automatically enrolled into multi-factor authentication platform Duo.

-To request an account, please submit a ticket through Team Dynamix to the UFIT IAM team.
+If there are any issues, submit a ticket through Team Dynamix to the UFIT IAM team.

-To request the deprovisioning of an ADM account, please submit a ticket to the UFIT Identity & Access Management team.
+For any issues, submit a ticket to the UFIT Identity & Access Management team.

 Accounts with administrative access to systems have an increased password security above the P6 requirements specified in the Password Complexity Standard .
 While password complexity is a factor in determining the strength of a password, NIST 800-63b recommends using long passwords or passphrases of up to 64 characters (including spaces) - See Appendix A.2.

 With a minimum password length of 21 characters, NIST and CJIS guidelines advise that enforcing password complexity is not necessary.
-The use of passphrases is highly recommended.
+The use of passphrases is highly recommended

 The maximum password age is 365 days in line with P6 requirements and other guidelines.
 The minimum password age is 1 day.